-Our laboratory studies the formation and differentiation of germline cells in the embryo with an emphasis on epigenetic reprogramming and maintenance of cell identity.
-We use CRISPR/Cas9, next generation sequencing, pluripotent stem cells and mouse models to meet this goal.
+Our laboratory studies the formation and differentiation of human germline cells, the cells that ultimately give rise to eggs and sperm in adults.
+We use CRISPR/Cas9, next generation sequencing and pluripotent stem cells to develop new innovations in this research space.
 Our long-term research objective is to understand the fundamental principles of human germline cell formation during embryonic life towards the genesis of high quality gametes as adults and the birth of healthy children.

 Regenerative medicine and translational research focus

 More than ten thousand children under the age of fifteen in the United States will be diagnosed with cancer this year.
 More than 80% of these children will survive five years or more due to remarkable advances in cancer treatment.
 Treatments for childhood cancer includes combinations of surgery, radiation and chemotherapy, which can effectively kill cancer cells, but can also lead to serious side effects that cause permanent and irreversible tissue damage.
-One of the major cell types destroyed in cancer treatment are cells of the germline.
-Germline cells, which reside in the ovary and testis, are the only cell types in the body that enable us to become parents as an adult.
-One of the major regrets of childhood cancer survivors is their inability to have a family.
-Using stem cells, our goal is to develop strategies to regenerate cells that are lost or damaged following cancer therapy so as to improve the quality of life for cancer survivors in the future.
-Our primary focus is on the regeneration of the germline so that we can understand why the germline is sensitive to chemotherapy and radiation.
-In the future, discoveries from this work could be a game changer for childhood cancer survivors who want to start a family as an adult, or for any individual where the germline has been destroyed through medical or environmental insults or as a result of combat.
+One of the cells destroyed with cancer treatments are germline cells.
+Germline cells, which reside in the ovary and testis, are the only cell types in the body that enable us to have a baby of our own.
+One of the major regrets of childhood cancer survivors is their inability to have a family because they were unable to preserve/protect their fertility during cancer treatment.
+Using stem cells, our goal is to develop strategies to regenerate cells that are lost or damaged following cancer treatment so as to improve the quality of life for cancer survivors in the future.
+Our primary focus is to forge a path towards in vitro gametogenesis (IVG) to restore fertility.
+Discoveries from our lab could be a game changer for childhood cancer survivors who want to start a family as an adult, or for any individual where their germline has been destroyed through medical or environmental insults or as a result of combat.